codewars/docs/content/languages/python/authoring/index.md

         for input in inputs:

             #call reference solution first, in separate statement.
-            #we know it does not mutate the array, so no copy is needed
+            #we know it does not mutate the list, so no copy is needed
             expected = reference_solution(input)

             #call user solution and get actual answer.